wheelercj/note-splitter/docs/dev-setup.md

 ## automated testing
 To locally run the automated tests for Note Splitter, there are a few commands you can use:
-* `pre-commit run --all-files` to run all the pre-commit git hook scripts without committing
-* `pre-commit run hook-id-here --all-files` to run one pre-commit git hook script without committing
 * `pytest` to run the tests in your current environment
-* `tox` to run the tests in multiple virtual environments
+* `tox` if you want to run the tests in multiple virtual environments (this also runs in GitHub Actions after each push)
+* `pre-commit run --all-files` if you want to run all the pre-commit git hook scripts without committing, but please discard removal of trailing whitespace to sample_markdown.md
+* `pre-commit run hook-id-here --file note_splitter/file-name-here.py` if you want to run one pre-commit git hook script on one file without committing

 If you're looking for how to locally build the documentation, see [how to maintain this documentation](how-to-doc.rst).